In this section we introduce platelets themselves.

 Disorders with low platelet counts are called thrombocytopenias, a term derived from an old name for platelets, “thrombocytes”.
 This name describes the platelets as the cells (“cytes” is a word for cell) that contribute to thrombosis, or blood clotting.
 The last part of the word, “-penia”, refers to too few cells.

-- Drug-induced TMA - Just like DITP, drugs can cause TMA by the formation of drug dependent antibodies.
+- Drug-induced TMA (DITMA)- Just like DITP, drugs can cause TMA by the formation of drug dependent antibodies.
 Quinine is the most common cause of DITMA related to drug-dependent antibodies.
 Quinine-induced TMA is typically a very sudden and severe illness with severe kidney injury.
-DITMA can also be caused direct drug toxicity.
+DITMA can also be caused by direct drug toxicity.
 This may also be sudden and severe, as with an illegal drug is used.
 An example of this is the intravenous injection of the narcotic, Opana (oxymorphone).
-Other examples of toxic DITMA are from cancer drugs and immunosuppression drugs, used for patients with an organ transplant.
+Other examples of toxic DITMA are from cancer drugs and immunosuppressive drugs used for patients with an organ transplant.

 - Complement-mediated TMA.
 This is a recently recognized cause, usually associated with an inherited gene mutation that causes an abnormality of the immune (complement) system.
 The complement proteins are normal blood proteins that can act as scavengers so our bodies can remove our own damaged cells or destroy foreign cells.
 If the complement system becomes overactive because of an inherited gene mutation that limits the normal regulation and control, the complement system can damage our own cells.
 This is what happens in complement-mediated TMA.
 The most vulnerable target seems to be the kidneys and the most serious problems are kidney injury and failure.
 In 2011 a new anti-complement drug was approved specifically for this TMA.
 Its generic name is eculizumab; its trade name is Soliris.
 It is extremely expensive – the price is over $600,000 per year of treatment.
 However it is effective when used for the proper patients.